Sprint medley relay

 The sprint medley relay (SMR) is a track and field event in which teams of four athletes compete over sprinting distances as part of a relay race.
 Unlike most track relays, each member of the team runs a different distance.
 The sprint medley is rather uncommon, run most frequently at non-championship track meets which are focused on relays.
 Since these are not championship events, specific criteria for the event are not in common rulebooks.
 This leads to localized variations.

 Sprint medley usually consists of two shorter sprints, followed by two single longer events.
 Usual conduct for safety is to run the shorter events first, in lanes to allow faster moving sprinters to exchange without interference.
 And faster moving athletes will have a more consistent tempo to prepare a handoff than with longer sprinters who are more prone to decelerate inconsistently as they finish their leg.
 By running two shorter sprints, mathematically the events can be conducted over an even number of laps.

+The 2-2-4-8 sprint medley relay was held at the 1908 Summer Olympics, with a winning time of 3:29.4.

 Variations

 Common lengths of the race could be 800 meters or 1600 meters.
 The 800 meters variation usually would be two 100 meters legs, a 200 meters leg and a 400 meters leg.
 The 800 meter version is sometimes referred to as the Super Sprint Medley Relay to distinguish it from the longer version.
 More commonly, the 800 meters version is distinguished by abbreviated leg numbers (1-1-2-4).
 The events are usually not referred to by their cumulative distance as that would tend to indicate 4 legs of the same distance.
 The 1600 meters variation usually would be two 200 meters legs, a 400 meters leg and an 800 meters leg.
 It would be named numerically (2-2-4-8).
 Some have done a 1000 meters variation, which does not fit into an even number of laps, running a 100 meters leg, a 200 meters leg, a 300 meters leg and a 400 meters leg.
 The (1-2-3-4) format is referred to as the Swedish relay.
 At some youth level meets, where the handoff is not as refined, the 400 meters leg has been conducted first.
 This is consistent with a related event, the Distance medley relay which starts with a longer race.
-At a higher level of athlete, this would put handoffs for short sprinting legs into theoretical common passing zones unless the track is specifically marked with the 4 turn stagger required to run a 4 x 200 meters relay entirely in lanes.
+At a higher level of athlete, this would put handoffs for short sprinting legs into theoretical common passing zones unless the track is specifically marked with the 4 turn stagger required to run a 4 × 200 meters relay entirely in lanes.
 Short sprinters moving around in a common passing zone at the last moment is a potentially chaotic situation.